Wookienoh09/visualizing-unemp-rates-in-ky-oh/README.md

 to_real("Unemployment_Unemployment_rate_2022")
  ```

 to create Map 2 for showing unemployment rates in 2022.
-Add description and other necessary metadata to help viewers in interpreting the map.
+Insert the map and add legend, description and other necessary metadata to help viewers in interpreting the map.

 ![finished comparison map](Graphics/15.png)